 Sapling adds Spend transfers and Output transfers to the transparent and JoinSplit transfers present in Sprout.
-The net value of Spend transfers minus Output transfers in a transaction is called the balancing value, measured in zatoshi as a signed integer v^{balance}.
+The net value of Spend transfers minus Output transfers in a transaction is called the balancing value, measured in zatoshi as a signed integer vbalance.

-v^{balance} is encoded explicitly in a transaction as the field valueBalance; see §7.1 'Encoding of Transactions' on p.
-71.
+vbalance is encoded explicitly in a transaction as the field valueBalance; see §7.1 'Encoding of Transactions' on p.
+72.

-A positive balancing value takes value from the transparent value pool.
-A negative balancing value adds value to the transparent value pool.
-As a result, positive $v^{balance}$ is treated like an output value, whereas negative $v^{balance}$ is treated like an input value.
+A positive balancing value takes value from the Sapling value pool and adds it to the transparent value pool.
+A negative balancing value does the reverse.
+As a result, positive vbalance is treated like an input to the transparent value pool, whereas negative vbalance is treated like an output from that pool.

-Consistency of v^{balance} with the value commitments in Spend descriptions and Output descriptions is enforced by the binding signature.
+Consistency of vbalance with the value commitments in Spend descriptions and Output descriptions is enforced by the binding signature.
 This signature has a dual rôle in the Sapling protocol:

-- To prove that the total value spent by Spend transfers, minus that produced by Output transfers, is consistent with the v^{balance} field of the transaction; - To prove that the signer knew the randomness used for the spend and output value commitments, in order to prevent Output descriptions from being replayed by an adversary in a different transaction.
+- To prove that the total value spent by Spend transfers, minus that produced by Output transfers, is consistent with the vbalance field of the transaction; - To prove that the signer knew the randomness used for the spend and output value commitments, in order to prevent Output descriptions from being replayed by an adversary in a different transaction.
 (A Spend description already cannot be replayed due to its spend authorization signature.)